This post may contain affiliate sales links. Please read my disclosure policy.

 Description

 These Pumpkin Butterscotch Chip Cookies are the perfect pumpkin cookie!
-They are dense, moist, chewy and the butterscotch chips are the perfect compliment to them!
+They are dense and chewy and the butterscotch chips are the perfect pairing!

 Ingredients